BillaBear/website/content/posts/a-complete-review-recurly-vs-stripe-billing.md

 ## A Quick Overview

-Now, let’s recap and take a look at the features that set these two billing systems apart:
+Now, let's recap and take a look at the features that set these two billing systems apart:

 | Criteria | Recurly | Stripe Billing |
 | --- | --- | --- |